Homemade Eczema Cream Recipe + babies version

 Scratching itchy eczema needs to be avoided as it can lead to infection and damaged sore skin.

-This means that the ingredients for our Homemade Eczema Cream need to be carefully chosen for their moisturizing and healing properties.
+I carefully chose the ingredients for our Homemade Eczema Cream for their moisturizing and healing properties.

-We also need the cream to form a protective barrier on the skin which will help to prevent flare ups from allergens, like dust and other irritants.
+I also wanted the cream to form a protective barrier on the skin to help to prevent flare ups from allergens, like dust and other irritants.

-So let’s take a look at the ingredients and the reasoning behind each:
+So let’s take a look at the ingredients and my reasons for choosing each:

 Homemade Eczema Cream Recipe | Beneficial Properties Of The Ingredients